nathancox/silverstripe-sortableuploadfield/README.md

 This module creates a subclass of UploadField that allows for sorting the managed files.

-Also changes the upload interface, heavily inspired by the more complete Gallery module (https://github.com/frankmullenger/silverstripe-gallery).
+Also changes the upload interface which is heavily inspired by the more complete but use-specific Gallery module (https://github.com/frankmullenger/silverstripe-gallery).

 Still in development.